markbrennand/force-framework/source/injection/README.md

 The term "abstract entity" used in this document shall refer to either an interface or abstract class.

 Thg ```Injection``` class allows an abstract entity to be bound to a concrete implementation.
-An application can use one of the ```wire``` methods to perform interface injection.
+An application can use one of the ```wire``` methods to perform abstract entity injection.
 This allows the same implementation class to be used in many places in the code base.
 It allows for the implementation to be changed application wide easily.

-A custom object is used to configure the binding from the abstract entity to concrete class.
+A custom object may be used to configure the binding from the abstract entity to concrete class.

 By default, the class wired into an application will be a singleton.
 For this reason, the implementation class must not have state that may change in use.